jeevatkm/go-model/README.md

 Robust & Easy to use model mapper and utility methods for Go.
 Typical methods increase productivity and make Go developement more fun :smile:

-**v0.2 released and tagged on Jan 26, 2016**
+***v0.3 released and tagged on Feb 16, 2016***

 go-model tested with Go `v1.2` and above.

 ## Features
-go-model provides handy methods (`Copy`, `Map`, `Clone`, `IsZero`, etc.) to process struct with below highlighted features.
+go-model provides [handy methods](#methods) to process `struct` with below highlighted features.
 It's born from typical need while developing Go application or utility.
 I hope it's helpful!
 * Embedded/Anonymous struct
 * Multi-level nested struct/map/slice
 * Pointer and non-pointer within struct/map/slice
 * Struct within map and slice
-* Embedded/Anonymous fields appear in map at same level as represented by Go
+* Embedded/Anonymous struct fields appear in map at same level as represented by Go
 * Interface within struct/map/slice
 * Add global no traverse type to the list or use `notraverse` option in the struct field
 * Options to name map key, omit empty fields, and instruct not to traverse with struct/map/slice